Beyond The Classroom

 Learn from experienced teachers with a proven record of success in AP™ courses.
 Our group-classes are conducted live in small, seminar-style online classrooms and are optimized for participation.

 Classes take place on the weekend in three-hour sessions (with breaks), once per week.
-Students will have two streams to choose from: a Saturday or Sunday class stream.
+Students will have various streams to choose from and courses will take place on Fridays, Saturdays, and Sundays (depending on the course).

-*Please note: classes will be taught by teachers in the United States, but students anywhere in the world will be able to join, provided the timing works.*
+Please note: classes are taught by experienced teachers based both in the US and globally, so students anywhere in the world are able to join, provided the timing works.

 From the College Board site*: